 This dressing is similar from my spring plant-based buddha bowl, and it ranks up there with one of the best homemade dressing I’ve ever made!
 I added a little bit of cinnamon to this one, which play really beautifully with the lemon and tahini.

 You’ll go crazy for how good this is and start adding it to everything.
-The best part: they are all ingredients I bet you already have in your pantry.

 apple cider vinegar